-Other interpretations are more definite, for example, the Wikipedia article (at least at the time I wrote this) said: "A sophisticated drainage system was even incorporated into the village's design, one that included a primitive form of toilet in each dwelling."
+Other interpretations are more definite.
+For example, some say "A sophisticated drainage system was even incorporated into the village's design, one that included a primitive form of toilet in each dwelling."

 So, are the Skara Brae cells Neolithic era toilets?

 Probably.
 Some people say that they are.
 Some say that they may be.
 No one seems to be saying that they definitely aren't.